sleepomeno/ThreepennySudoku/README.md

 ## Next (IMPORTANT!) step

-* Make the extracted choosable and playable in the application!! ;)
+* Make the extracted Sudokus choosable and playable in the application!! ;)